Riotpiaole/4106/report.md

 ----

-* The classifier model was used in this paper is **DenseNet**.
+* The classifier model was used in this project is **DenseNet**.
 It stands for **Densely Connected Convolutional Networks**.
-The motivation of this network building a performance driven classifier by constructing with a lot of layers [7].
+The motivation of this network building a performance driven classifier by constructing with a lot of convolutional layers [7](##Reference).

 * Two DenseNet was trained with different preprocessed images, one is super resolution and another is naive preprocessing.
 Both of models are trained in 49000 trianing set and 1000 test set in 20 epochs.

-* Classifying images are the key evaluation of previous two approaches, this section would discuss details of implementation in terms of evaluation metric, depth of the model and hyper parameters.
+Classifying images are the key evaluation of previous two approaches, this section would discuss details of implementation in terms of evaluation metric, depth of the model and hyper parameters.

 * Classification model often evaluated based on **error rate** and **loss**, in this experiment, the paper would describe the details of each metric and structure of model.

 * Error rate is evaluating the model with test set based on the percentage that is predicting false positive and true negative.
 Assume $F(x_i) = y_i'$ is forward propagate function of DenseNet and the predicted label of $x_i$.
 Given test set is set of images $x_i$ with label $y_i$ such that $1 \leq i \leq m$, the error rate is computed $\frac{1}{m}\sum_{i=1}^{m}(0,y_i'\neq y_i)$. Since the test set is not been backward propagated, it allows this experiment to evaluate the performance of the classifier.

-* The loss of the DenseNet is Negative Log Likelihood loss (NLLloss) [8].
-This loss function is movtivated by Bayees Theorem and Logistic regression to match non-linearly seperatable data in multi-dimensional data [8].
+* The loss of the DenseNet is Negative Log Likelihood loss (NLLloss) [8](##Reference).
+This loss function is movtivated by Bayees Theorem and Logistic regression to match non-linearly seperatable data in multi-dimensional data [8](##Reference).
 Given batch size of $N$, the **NLLloss** is $l(x,y) = \sum_{i=1}^{N}-[log(p(x_i|y_i)-log(x|y_i')]$.
 This compute the associate probablities that how close between prediction and label.

 * The paper will further explore the result of combination of all of previous section.
 The following section will compare resolutions of each preprocessing methods and analyizing result of by feeding the images into DenseNet in two of the formats.